maniaplanet/script-xmlrpc/README.md

-# script-xmlrpc
+# XmlRpc for game modes scripts
-Changelog of script xmlrpc callbacks and methods.
+Changelog of the game modes scripts xmlrpc callbacks and methods.